-A social network is a specific set of units which are connected by social ties.
-The units can represent individuals, groups, organizations, etc., while social ties represent relationships (e.g. social, business or personal) between the units.
+A social network is a defined set of units connected by social ties.
+The units can be individuals, groups, organisations, etc., and the social ties are the relationships (social, business, intimate, etc.) between them.

 For easier understanding, please see the following example >>, which can also be accessed via the questionnaire library >> ('1KA example questionnaires' - '1KA survey templates' - 'Example - Social Networks') and can be copied as the basis of your own social network questionnaire.